PatrickCallaghan/datastax-tickdb/README.md

 ## Running the Demo

+### Prepare the Environment

 * You will need a Java runtime (preferably 7) along with Maven 3 to run this demo.

-* Start DSE 3.1.X or a Cassandra 1.2.X instance on your local machine.
-This demo just runs as a standalone process on the localhost.
-For more information on launching a development instance of Cassandra on your local machine, please see the DataStax blog post on [Cassandra Cluster Manager](http://www.datastax.com/dev/blog/ccm-a-development-tool-for-creating-local-cassandra-clusters).

 * This demo uses quite a lot of memory, so it is worth setting `MAVEN_OPTS` to run Maven with more memory:

         export MAVEN_OPTS=-Xmx512M

 * You will need the DataStax Timeseries library JAR in your local Maven repository.
-Run the Maven install on the [datastax-timeseries-lib](https://github.com/PatrickCallaghan/datastax-timeseries-lib) GitHub project.
+Run the Maven install on the [datastax-timeseries-lib][2] GitHub project.

+### Prepare Cassandra

+* Start DSE 3.1.X or a Cassandra 1.2.X instance on your local machine.
+This demo just runs as a standalone process on the localhost.
+For more information on launching a development instance of C* on your local machine, please see the DataStax blog post on [Cassandra Cluster Manager][1].

+* Create the schema using `create_schema.cql`.
+If you have created your C* instance using CCM, your steps may resemble this [terminal excerpt][3].

 ## Queries